dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-generating-documentation.md

 ---
 title: "Generating Documentation"
 id: "cloud-generating-documentation"
-description: "You can automate generating project documentation as you run jobs."
+description: "You can automate project documentation generation as you run jobs."
 ---

 ## Enabling documentation